 (d) Remands to DHS. - Where an appeal is taken from a decision made by a DHS officer, the Board may remand the case to DHS.
 For example, the Board may remand a visa petition denial to DHS for further development of the petition record.
 Where an appeal is taken from an Immigration Judge decision, however, the Board cannot remand proceedings to DHS.
-For example, the Board cannot remand proceedings to a DHS Asylum Office once an Immigration Judge has ruled on an asylum application.
+For example, the Board cannot remand proceedings to DHS.
+For example, the Board cannot remand proceedings to DHS as Judge has ruled on an asylum application.